- Research at Western

 BRSC Terms of Reference

-The Biosafety and Radiation Safety Committee (BRSC) is responsible for the oversight of biosafety and radiation safety across the University.
-The BRSC also acts as the Institutional Biosafety Committee as required by the Gene Technology Act 2000.
+The Western Sydney University Biosafety and Radiation Safety Committee (BRSC) is responsible for the oversight of biosafety and radiation safety across the University.
+The BRSC also acts on behalf of the University, as the Institutional Biosafety Committee (IBC) as required by the Gene Technology Act 2000.
+The BRSC is a governance committee of the University.

 Functions and Responsibilities